Polyoxymethylene: Fabrication

 POM is supplied in a granulated form and can be formed into the desired shape by applying heat and pressure.
 The two most common forming methods employed are injection molding and extrusion.
 Rotational molding and blow molding are also possible.

 Typical applications for injection-molded POM include high-performance engineering components (e.g. gear wheels, ski bindings, yoyos, fasteners, lock systems).
 The material is widely used in the automotive and consumer electronics industry.
 There are special grades that offer higher mechanical toughness, stiffness or low-friction/wear properties.

 POM is commonly extruded as continuous lengths of round or rectangular section.
 These sections can be cut to length and sold as bar or sheet stock for machining.

+Typical mechanical properties

+POM is a hard plastic that cannot be glued, but can be joined to POM by melting.
+Melted POM does not adhere to steel tools used to shape it.

+POM is a relatively strong plastic, nearly as strong as epoxy, or aluminum, but a bit more flexible: